younata/coz-e/src/build_log/chapter_4.md

 - 2022-07-28 - Cut stiffeners for instrument panel.
 Also cut new foam for F-22.
 - 2022-07-?? - Cut out side panels for permanent firewall.
 - 2022-08-03 - Drilled holes for screws in permanent firewall (side panels & bottom).
-- 2022-08-04 - Landed down hardpoints for landing gear bulkheads to desired shapes.
+- 2022-08-04 - Sanded down hardpoints for landing gear bulkheads.
 - 2022-08-06 - Attached horizontal instrument panel stiffeners with 5-minute epoxy.
 - 2022-08-10 - Glassed aft side of upper forward landing gear bulkhead (the one without hardpoints).